 When does this occur?

-Rain events “wash” the nutrients into the streams and into the South River.
+Rain events “wash” the nutrients into the streams and into the Rivers.
 Conventional septic systems are designed to “leak” nutrient into the groundwater, which eventually makes their way to the river.
 In some cases, sewer lines are antiquated and eventually break and leak, discharging nutrients into the groundwater as well.

 Salinity measures the amount of dissolved salts in the water.
 The Chesapeake Bay has a wide range of salinity.
 Up north where the Bay is fed by freshwater rivers like the Susquehanna, the salinity is as low as 0.5.
 By the time you reach the mouth of the Bay down in Virginia, the salinity can be as high as 30.
 The middle of the bay is considered brackish which is used to describe waters that are a mixture of fresh and salt water.